Skip to Content

 Tressa Jamil

-Our rainbow wraps are a filling and nutritious snack, appetizer, or lunch.
-Plus, it's gluten-free, dairy-free, & nut-free!
+Vegetable rainbow wraps with sunflower butter sauce are a filling and nutritious snack, appetizer, or light lunch.
+Plus, it's gluten-free and dairy-free

 Prep Time 15 minutes